-The P&C insurance industry is at a crossroads.
+The Property & Casualties (P&C) insurance industry is at a crossroads.
 A fast-changing risk landscape has created a number of opportunities for insurers, but technological adoption has been lagging overall.
 Digital transformation refers to applying technology to meet changing customer expectations, and respond to fluctuating market forces.

 Considering the number and variety of benefits that are available to companies that embrace digital transformation, why have P&C insurers been slow to adopt?
 This may be a result of the many challenges to digital transformation that are specific to the industry.